ruth-kitasi/Predicting-early-readmission-in-diabetic-patients/README.md

 Since the model struggles with predicting early readmissions, improving data quality (e.g., including more granular clinical indicators) could enhance risk prediction and resource planning

  ## Recommendations
- 1. Ensure continuous data updates to keep predictive models relevant as healthcare trends evolve.
+ 1. Continuous data updates to keep predictive models relevant as healthcare trends evolve.
 Encourage the use of explainable AI (XAI) to enhance trust in predictive analytics and support decision-making in clinical settings.
 Investigate additional risk factors beyond the dataset, such as social determinants of health (income level, education, and support systems), which may impact readmission rates.